MarcMagdi/MiniChatService/README.md

 + navigate to chat-service-backend
 + open terminal in current directory
 + type "npm install" without quotes
-Now it's installed to start the project type in the terminal "node ." and it will be running on "http://localhost:3000"
++ database information need to be edited in /server/datasources.js to match your credentials for the postgres database Now it's installed to start the project type in the terminal "node ." and it will be running on "http://localhost:3000"